-Portable generators come in a variety of wattages and prices.
+Portable generators come in a wide variety of different watts and prices.

-If you select the right style first, you'll find the right generator for your job.
+If you take a moment to select the right style first, you will find that it's a whole lot easier to find the right generator to serve your specific needs.

-Portable generators basically come in four styles: Recreational, Emergency, Semi-Pro & Professional.
+Portable generators basically come in four different styles: Recreational, Emergency, Semi-Pro & Professional.

 When you hear the phrase "camping generators," you might think "loud" and "annoying."
 Not anymore.